tnagler/quickpool/README.md

 * [`parallel_for(b, e, f)`](https://tnagler.github.io/quickpool/namespacequickpool.html#aa72b140a64eabe34cd9302bab837c24c) runs `f(i)` for all `b <= i < e`,
 * [`parallel_for_each(x, f)`](https://tnagler.github.io/quickpool/namespacequickpool.html#aeb91fe18664b8d06523aba081174abe3) runs `f(*it)` for all  `std::begin(x) <= it < std::end(x)`.

-Loops can be nested with some care, see the examples below.
+Loops can be nested, see the examples below.
 All functions dispatch to a global thread pool instantiated only once with as many threads as there are cores.
 Optionally, one can create a local `ThreadPool` exposing the functions above.
 See also the [API documentation](https://tnagler.github.io/quickpool/).

 ### Cutting edge algorithms

-All scheduling is done using [work stealing](https://en.wikipedia.org/wiki/Work_stealing).
+All scheduling uses [work stealing](https://en.wikipedia.org/wiki/Work_stealing) synchronized by [cache-aligned atomic](https://github.com/tnagler/aligned_atomic) operations.

 The thread pool assigns each worker thread a task queue.
 The workers process first their own queue and then steal work from others.
 The algorithm is [lock-free](https://en.wikipedia.org/wiki/Non-blocking_algorithm)